 made with either a hard or soft corn tortilla.
 Tacos now outsell

 with beans or meat and lettuce, tomato, cheese, sour cream, etc.

 Torta - Mexican sandwich typically made using a French-style roll--another French influence.

 dressing made by Kraft that is a staple of traditional every

-day southern cooking, especially lunches and picnics (and popular
+day working-class southern cooking, especially lunches and picnics (and popular

 throughout the States).

 vegetable orb can be disgusting to touch.
 Caked in a spicy batter

 in a southern kitchen and deep fried, or included in a soup,